Dzoiver/FF8CSR/README.md

 - Mod only works for Steam 2013 version.
 English and French only.
 ### What is exactly removed?
 - All FMV's that you encounter during a run (with some exceptions)
-- All sections where no player input is needed or long text mashing sections.
+- All sections where no player input is needed or long text mashing sections
 ### Is there any bad habits that I will gain after playing this?
 - No in most cases.
 Every movement and options are kept.
 The mod is made in a way so you could make a smooth transition to the original.
 Usually it's the first and the last text box of a mashing section that are kept so that you learn when to stop mashing.
 ### How faster my run will be?